-That last half of 2009 saw real estate delinquencies continue to increase.
-Residential real estate delinquencies increased 143 basis points to 10.14% and commercial real estate delinquencies in 98 basis points to 8.81%.
-Agricultural loan delinquencies also increased (112 basis points) though to just 3.24%.
-Consumer loan delinquencies decreased with credit card delinquencies down 18 basis points to 6.4% and other consumer loan delinquencies down 19 basis points to 3.49%.
+The first half of 2010 saw residential real estate delinquencies continue to increase and other consumer loan delinquencies decreasing (both trends continue those of the last half of 2009).
+Residential real estate delinquencies increased 118 basis points to 11.4%.
+Commercial real estate delinquencies increased just 7 basis points to 8.79%.
+Agricultural loan delinquencies also increased (25 basis points) though to just 3.35%.
+Consumer loan delinquencies decreased, with credit card delinquencies down 131 basis points to 5.01% and other consumer loan delinquencies down 15 basis points to 3.34%.

-Related: Loan Delinquency Rates Increased Dramatically in the 2nd Quarter – Bond Rates Remain Low, Little Change in Late 2009 – Government Debt as Percentage of GDP 1990-2008 – USA, Japan, Germany… – posts with charts showing economic data
+Related: Real Estate and Consumer Loan Delinquency Rates 1998-2009 – Bond Rates Remain Low, Little Change in Late 2009 – Government Debt as Percentage of GDP 1990-2008 – USA, Japan, Germany… –posts with charts showing economic data

 Notes: these data are compiled from the quarterly Federal Financial Institutions Examination Council Consolidated Reports of Condition and Income.
 Charge-offs are the value of loans and leases removed from the books and charged against loss reserves.
 Charge-off rates are annualized, net of recoveries.
 Delinquent loans and leases are those past due thirty days or more and still accruing interest as well as those in nonaccrual status.

 Charge-offs, which are the value of loans removed from the books and charged against loss reserves, are measured net of recoveries as a percentage of average loans and annualized.
 Delinquent loans are those past due thirty days or more and still accruing interest as well as those in nonaccrual status.
 They are measured as a percentage of end-of-period loans.